ElvinC/gyroflow/FAQ.md

 No.

 ## Is this better than SteadXP?
-Probably not, but I haven't SteadXP.
+Probably not, but I haven't tried SteadXP.

 ## Any other tools/ressources I should know about?
 * [BlackboxToGPMF](https://github.com/Cleric-K/BlackboxToGPMF/tree/gui) by Attilafustos and Cleric-K for emulating GoPro files for use with Reelsteady Go.
 Works best for action-style cameras with similar distortions as the GoPro.